 Other versatile cooking implements are: peels, posnets , a cooking pot with 3 legs and a long handle, spiders, bird ovens, coffee roasters, tilting teakettles, ember tongs, salamanders, tin kitchens, Dutch ovens, clock jacks, griddles, waffle irons, and kettles of all sizes.
 Not all kitchens were supplied so lavishly.

 The general arrangements were sparse.
 This did not hinder the cook's basic cooking techniques.
 One could turn out the prepared dishes with a surprisingly high degree of accuracy, and with remarkably tasty results.
 That was because of the cook's resourcefulness.
 Pots, which were designed for a particular cooking technique, were used in a variety of other ways as well.
 An average cook had a skillet or frying pan and would own a griddle, which was useful for baking biscuits, muffins, small cakes, pancakes, and sautéing.
 For pots that did not have fat on them, a trivet was required for supporting it.
 Spoons for stirring, forks for piercing, and spatulas for turning were all-important implements used.

 Cookbooks were not common items in the 1840s.
 All good cooks knew their recipes by heart.
-If a cookbook were found in this time era though, you would see recipes for French bread, ladyfingers, sponge cake, and puff.
+If a cookbook were found in that era though, you would see recipes for French bread, ladyfingers, sponge cake, and puff.

-Your wood, knowledge of fires, implements, and of course, safety, are all a part of open hearth cooking this type of cooking is continuous process of learning.
+The wood, knowledge of fires, implements, and of course, safety, are all a part of open hearth cooking this type of cooking is continuous process of learning.
 New recipes tried against old are always a challenge.
-The best teacher of all in open hearth cooking is just experiencing it yourself and the old cliché - if at first you don't succeed- try, try again!
+The best teacher of all in open hearth cooking is just experiencing it and the old cliché, if at first you don't succeed, try, try again!